-There are 3 kinds of lotion, all are for everyday use and can be used all over the body, but, if you use it on your face, please choose "Unscented" for your fragrance choice (my favorite is the vegan avocado body lotion).
+There are 3 kinds of lotion, all are for everyday use and can be used all over the body.
 All are paraben-free and cruelty-free.

 What is the difference between the lotions?

 I have 2 light lotions (avocado body lotion and whipped body souffle) and 1 medium lotion (shea butter cream).
-Other than the moisturizing ingredients, they are the same as far as texture, moisturizing power and shelf life.
+Other than the moisturizing ingredients, they are the same as far as texture and moisturizing power.
 Whichever one you choose should be based on your own personal preference and what works well with your skin.

 How should I use the lotions?

 For all over, everyday moisturizing, a great base to layer under your perfume and for parts of your body that take you really want to soften and shine (arms, legs, hands), any of our lotions will take care of you.